codefresh-io/docs.codefresh.io/_posts/2024-04-30-april-release-notes.md

 caption="Global Search & Navigation: app-proxy logs"
 max-width="60%"
 %}

-* **Integrated link to `app-proxy` logs**
-  We've introduced App-proxy logs as a new navigation item.
-You can now type `App-proxy logs` to access a list of GitOps Runtimes.
-From there, simply select a Runtime to view its app-proxy logs in the online terminal.
-* **GitOps Runtimes for admins**
-  Type `GitOps Runtimes` and click to go directly to the GitOps Runtimes page.
-* **GitOps Permissions for admins**
-  Type `GitOps Permissions` and click to go directly to the Permissions page.

 ### Pipelines: Explore build relationships with Build Tree
 Introducing Build Tree for easy rendering of relationships between pipeline builds!